Jeff92316046/ut-course-simulator/README.md

 # ut-course-simulator

 ut-course-simulator is a backend system built with FastAPI and SQLModel for managing and querying university course data.
-It supports user authentication (with JWT and refresh tokens), course and teacher lookup, and personal course table management.
+It supports course and teacher lookup, and personal course table management.

 ## Features